Graph Neural Networks for Multimodal Single-Cell Data Integration: Experiment

 \subsection{Modality Matching}

-\textbf{Datasets.} The majority of the modality matching dataset is the same as the modality prediction dataset (as shown in Table~\ref{dataset_task2} in Appendix~\ref{appendix:data}, while several differences exist: ({1}) the number of the cells in the test dataset is much more than the previous task; ({2}) GEX-ATAC and ATAC-GEX subtasks now become perfectly dual tasks; and ({3}) in each modality, the order of cells is messed up.
-In the training data, the correspondence between two modalities is given, while for the test data, we have no correspondence between modalities, where our goal is to find a match.
+\textbf{Datasets.} The majority of the modality matching dataset is the same as the modality prediction dataset (as shown in Table~\ref{dataset_task2} in Appendix~\ref{appendix:data}, while several differences exist, including: ({1}) the number of testing cells; ({2}) the dimensionality of ATAC features; and ({3}) the inconsistent cell order among modalities.
+In the training data, samples' correspondence between different modalities is given, while for the test data, our goal is to find the correspondence.

-\textbf{Settings and Parameters.} The experimental settings are similar to the previous task, while in practice, we make some adjustments.
-For calculation convenience, we follow the recent practical trends in graph neural networks, to decouple the propagation and transformation.
-It is worth noting that batch labels are given in company with the test data, which provides a very strong prior knowledge for matching.
-More concretely, we can first divide the test data into different batches, and then match the data that belong to the same batch.
-This method dramatically reduced the search space, and resulted in a significant performance boost.
-To be fair, we have confirmed that the winner solution also used this strategy in the competition.
+\textbf{Settings and Parameters.} The experimental settings are similar to the previous task, while some adjustments were made.
+For calculation convenience, we decoupled the propagation and transformation.
+Besides, batch labels are given in company with the test data, which provides a very strong prior knowledge for matching.
+We thus divided the test data into different batches, then matched samples that belong to the same batch.
+This trick dramatically reduced the search space, resulting in a significant performance boost.
+To be fair, we have confirmed that the winning solution also used the same strategy.

-\textbf{Baselines.} In Table~\ref{task2lb}, we only show teams that acquired top results in one or more subtasks in the competition.
+\textbf{Baselines.} In Table~\ref{task2lb}, we only compare our models with the winning team and runner-up team in the competition.
 Next we briefly introduce those models: (1) {Baseline}, first projecting one modality to the other with linear regression, and then searching for the nearest neighbors in the same modality.
-(2) {GLUE}, a variational auto-encoder (VAE) model supervised by three auxiliary losses.
+(2) {GLUE~\cite{cao2022multi} (CLUE)}, the official winner, a variational auto-encoder (VAE) model supervised by three auxiliary losses.
 (3) {Novel}, a feed-forward neural network directly supervised by matching loss.

-\textbf{Results.} As shown in Table~\ref{task2lb}, \method{} outperforms the winner team and the runner-up team with a very large margin.
-Note that we didn't create any models for this task during the competition since we focus on the modality prediction task.
-That is why we don't have any results on the official leaderboard.
+\textbf{Results.} As shown in Table~\ref{task2lb}, \method{} outperforms the winning team and the runner-up team with a very large margin.
+Note that we didn't create any models for this task during the competition since we focused on the modality prediction task.
+This is the reason why we don't have any results on the official leaderboard.